mikamautnerrohde/researchproject/rp-project-manual.md

 While reviewing the proposal, it is possible to leave remarks that are visible to all parties involved in the project.

+#### Join midterm evaluation, together with student and supervisor.
+Halfway through the project, the student schedules a meeting with the supervisor and the examiner of the project.
+During this so-called Midterm Evaluation, the three parties discuss all progress so far, as well as performance and mutual satisfaction about the internship.
+This is an important opportunity for all parties to review how things are going.

 #### Submit the final grade.
 The examiner is expected to submit the final grade for registration via www.datanose.nl, using a link that is automatically e-mailed once the student has submitted the final report.
 For more on grade submission the examiner is kindly referred to [our teaching wiki](https://github.com/braincogsci/teaching-matters/wiki/Submitting-grades).

 #### Guarantee validity of the grade.
 The examiner is expected to collect the grade(s) given by the other assessor and to determine a final grade.
 This includes discussing the verdict with the other assessor, and establishing consensus if the first opinions about the final grade diverge too much.
 See [here](#grading) for more information.
+In case of any doubts about the overall grade, the examiner can contact the MBCS programme coordinator for troubleshooting.
+Examples of such doubts may be:

+* The two assessors have conflicting opinions about the written report
+* The quality of the (cross-validated) report is very different from the quality (non-validated) experimental work and/or presentation.

 ### Student tasks
 As a research master student, the student enrolled in either *Research Project 1* or *Research Project 2* is expected to take the lead on his or her project.
 While all decisions and plans should be made in collaboration with the supervisor, the student is expected to display ownership of the project.
 The perfomance level is enumerated (relatively abstractly) in the grading rubrics of the project.
 The student is expected to meet agreements and deadlines set out in collaboration with supervisor, assessor(s) and the programme.